Noonan, North Dakota

 Noonan is a city in Divide County, North Dakota, United States.
 The population was 137 at the 2020 census.

 Noonan was founded in 1907 and named after a family that had business, farm, and coal interests in the area.
 It was once known as "The White City" because of an ordinance requiring all buildings to be painted white.
+It is the birthplace of Gerald W. VandeWalle, who served a record-longest 45 years on the North Dakota Supreme Court beginning in 1978, including 26 years as its Chief Justice, from 1993 to 2019.